🇬🇧 English

 }

-To add the custom sound to the mod, register a SoundEvent in the class which implements the ModInitializer entrypoint.
+To add the custom sound to the mod, register a SoundEvent in your mod's initializer.

 Depending on how many Registry entries there are, this can get messy quickly.
 To avoid that, we can make use of a new helper class.